Notice: This material is the copyrighted property of the author and should not be reproduced without the author's permission.

 In our period, however, Greek literature and Greek literary forms became all the rage among cultured Romans.
-The process is said to have begun with *Livius Andronicus, who came to Rome as a slave from Tarentum (probably c.
-272 in the aftermath of the uprising led by the Greek general Pyrrhus).
+The process is said to have begun with *Livius Andronicus, who came to Rome from Tarentum, perhaps originally as a slave, in the middle years of the third century.
 Andronicus produced a Latin translation of Homer's Odyssey in Saturnian verse.
-Later he translated Greek tragedy (his first production was in 240), comedy, and other literary forms.
+He also produced Latin adaptations of Greek tragedy (his first production was in 240), comedy, and other literary forms.
 Thus the Latin literary tradition begins with an ex-slave from Magna Graecia who translates Greek originals into a form that can be appreciated by his Roman patrons.

 There soon arose a number of authors, most of them not originally from Rome, who produced works in Latin that imitated or loosely translated the great works of Greek authors.
 Naevius (born in Capua [again, a region with strong Greek contacts] and active in theater c.
 235) composed tragedy, comedy, and epic.
 His major work, The Punic War, was an epic in Saturnian verse — like Andronicus' Odyssey — but this time on a Roman theme: Rome's glorious victory over Carthage in the First Punic War.
 (The practice of writing epics celebrating the military exploits of important individuals had been common in Greek since the Hellenistic Age.)